Clicky

 INFO

-Large Language Models (LLMs) are amazing at what they do, however under the hood they mostly only predict the next word.
+Large Language Models (LLMs) are amazing at what they do, but under the hood they are a very fancy next word predicting machine.
 They appear to be “intelligent”, however only you as the writer will know your project, so you need to validate the output generated.

 In the above example, the AI assumed that the extension is available via the VS Code Extension Marketplace.
 As we are in Alpha, this is not the case, but how should the AI know?
 So I deleted this, but it got how to install manually via the .vsix file correctly.